quicwg/base-drafts/draft-ietf-quic-tls.md

 keys.
 After new keys are available, receipt of packets will not create timing signals about the value of the Key Phase.

-This depends on not doing this generating during packet processing and it can require that endpoints maintain three sets of packet protection keys for
+This depends on not doing this key generation during packet processing and it can require that endpoints maintain three sets of packet protection keys for
 receiving: for the previous key phase, for the current key phase, and for the next key phase.
-Endpoints MAY choose to defer generation of the next packet protection keys until they discard old keys so that only two sets of receive keys need to be retained at any point in time.
+Endpoints MAY instead choose to defer generation of the next packet protection keys until they discard old keys so that only two sets of receive keys need to be retained at any point in time.

 ## Sending with Updated Keys {#old-keys-send}

 An endpoint always sends packets that are protected with the newest keys.
-Keys used for adding packet protection can be discarded immediately after switching to newer keys.
+Keys used for packet protection can be discarded immediately after switching to newer keys.

 Packets with higher packet numbers MUST be protected with either the same or newer packet protection keys than packets with lower packet numbers.
 An